han41858/angular-ko/aio/content/tutorial/toh-pt5.md

 ### 동작 확인하기

 <!--
-The browser refreshes and the app is working again.
+The browser refreshes and the application is working again.
 You can click a hero in the dashboard or in the heroes list and navigate to that hero's detail view.

 If you paste `localhost:4200/detail/11` in the browser address bar,